Near-Optimal Private Tests for Simple and MLR Hypotheses: Proofs and Technical Details

 \begin{itemize} \item \textbf{Iteration\ 1:} $(\text{left},\text{right},\text{mid})=(0,20,10)$; $c=10$, $\hat c=9$; since $\hat c>m$, set $\text{right}\leftarrow 10$. \item \textbf{Iteration\ 2:} $(0,10,5)$; $c=5$, $\hat c=4$; since $\hat c>m$, set $\text{right}\leftarrow 5$. \item \textbf{Iteration\ 3:} $(0,5,2)$; $c=2$, $\hat c=1$; since $\hat c<m$, set $\text{left}\leftarrow 3$. \item \textbf{Iteration\ 4:} $(3,5,4)$; $c=4$, $\hat c=3$; since $\hat c\le m$, set $\text{left}\leftarrow 5$. \item \textbf{Iteration\ 5:} $(5,5,5)$; loop ends and the algorithm outputs $v=5$. \end{itemize}

-The returned value has true rank $5$, yielding a rank error of $|5-3|=2$, which is $\tau + 1$.
-If there are $p$ data points taking a particular value, then the rank error becomes $\tau + p$.
+The returned value has true rank $5$, yielding a rank error of $|5-3|=2$, which is $\tau + 1$; if there are $p$ data points taking the same value, then the rank error becomes $\tau + p$.
 These two facts were overlooked in \citet{huang2021instance}'s paper. \end{example}